-Since when has Mother's Day actually been celebrated?
+How long has Mother's Day actually been celebrated?
 The origin of Mother's Day is in America and the custom originated there about 100 years ago.
 This beautiful custom, which is always celebrated on the second Sunday in May, is a sign of appreciation to all mothers.
-Children make gifts, and together with dad, they cook on Mother's Day to spoil their mothers.
-At Swiss Holiday Park, many families celebrate Mother's Day at our luxurious Mother's Day Brunch, or you can book a couple of days off straight away, where not only does Mummy get to be pampered at the spa, but the whole family can enjoy the many attractions.
+Children make gifts, and together with dad cook on Mother's Day to spoil the mother.

-Mother's Day has been around since 1914 and originated in the USA.
+Mother's Day in honor of the mother has been around since 1914 and originated in the United States.
 Over the years, it has become established in the Western world.
 In many countries, Mother's Day is celebrated on the second Sunday in May.
-Origins of Mother's Day can be traced to ancient Greece and to the Romans with their corresponding goddesses such as the Greek goddess Rhea.
+Origins of Mother's Day can be traced back to ancient Greece and to the Romans with the corresponding goddesses such as the Greek goddess Rhea.

 Mother's Day can be traced back to the American and English women's movements.
 American Ann Maria Reeves Jarvis founded the Mothers Friendships Day movement in 1865.
 At the Mothers Day meetings, mothers discussed current issues.
-From 1860 onwards, various women's movements were also founded in Europe, campaigning for peace, more women's rights and better educational opportunities for girls.
-In 1890, the International Council of Women was formed to fight for more recognition for mothers.
+Beginning in 1860, various women's movements were also founded in Europe to promote peace, more women's rights, and better educational opportunities for girls.
+In 1890, the International Council of Women emerged to fight for more recognition for mothers.

 Ann Maria Reeves Jarvis' daughter, Anna Marie Jarvis, is considered the actual founder of Mother's Day as we celebrate it today.
 She organized the Memorial Mothers Day Meeting on May 12, 1907, the Sunday after the second anniversary of her mother's death.
 A year later, she again urged that all mothers be remembered on the second Sunday of May at the Methodist Church in Grafton.
 In memory of her beloved, deceased mother, she had 500 white carnations distributed to other mothers.